Finally on our last leg of the trip, we head back to spend 12 hours in the hustle and bustle of San Jose, Costa Rica.

 The first thing on our list was crossing back into Mainland via the ferry.
 We hop on, along with our 4×4 provided by Vamos Rent-A-Car, and begin the 1 hour journey.

-Once on mainland, we gave ourselves about 2 hours to make it to San Jose in order to eat lunch at the Mercado Central in the city center.
-The city was alive, it was a weekday and even though we were on vacation, the city wasn’t.
+Once on the mainland, we gave ourselves about 2 hours to make it to San Jose in order to eat lunch at the Mercado Central in the city center.
+The city was alive, it was a weekday, and even though we were on vacation, the city wasn’t.
 It was business as usual throughout the streets of Central San Jose.

 We finally arrived to the labyrinth that is Central Market.
 You can find anything from local Soda’s (term for small local restaurant) to flower shops.
 We ate at a Soda to rest and taste the local flavor before going on to walk the streets of el centro.

 We made it to Plaza de la Cultura, a popular meeting point, where you can find free wifi (thanks to the McDonald’s located here) and an overpopulation of Pigeons.
 Here we are taking a photo with one of the pigeons.
 Pretty soon they might not even allow this anymore as they have now banned pigeons from most of the square.